belzecue/atnb_XSM_Extended_State_Machine/README.md

 In any State node, you can call the following public functions:

 * `change_state("MyState")`
-...where "MyState" is the name of an existing Node State
+   where "MyState" is the name of an existing Node State

 * `is_active("MyState") -> bool`
-...returns true if a state "MyState" is active in this xsm
+   returns true if a state "MyState" is active in this xsm

 * `play("Anim")`
-...plays the animation "Anim" of the State's AnimationPlayer
+   plays the animation "Anim" of the State's AnimationPlayer

 * `stop()`
-...stops the current animation
+   stops the current animation

 * `is_playing("Anim)`
-...returns true if "Anim" is playing
+   returns true if "Anim" is playing

-#  add_timer("Name", time)
+* `add_timer("Name", time)`
-	adds a timer named "Name" and returns this timer
-#   when the time is out, the function _on_timeout(_name) is called
+   adds a timer named "Name" and returns this timer when the time is out, the function `_on_timeout(_name)` is called

-#  del_timer("Name")
+* `del_timer("Name")`
-#   deletes the timer "Name"
+   deletes the timer "Name"

-#  is_timer("Name")
+* `is_timer("Name")`
-#   returns true if there is a Timer "Name" running in this State
+   returns true if there is a Timer "Name" running in this State